DaveGamble/cJSON/README.md

 All of these will allocate a `cJSON` struct that can later be deleted with `cJSON_Delete`.
 Note that you have to delete them at some point, otherwise you will get a memory leak.
 **Important**: If you have added an item to an array or an object already, you **mustn't** delete it with `cJSON_Delete`.
 Adding it to an array or object transfers its ownership so that when that array or object is deleted, it gets deleted as well.
-You also could use `cJSON_SetValuestringToObject` to change a `cJSON_Object`'s `valuestring`, and you needn't to free the previous `valuestring` manually.
+You also could use `cJSON_SetValuestring` to change a `cJSON_String`'s `valuestring`, and you needn't to free the previous `valuestring` manually.

 #### Basic types